sebw/shaarli-reminder/README.md

 If you use Shaarli and want to be reminded to check some links in the future (for example a product that would launch, some progress on a Github repository), you just need to tag a link with something like `remindme202209`.

-`202209` means you want to check that website again in September 2022.
+`202209` means you'd want to check that website again in September 2022.

+Now you just need to run this container (see below) on the 1st of each month.
+On the first of September, the container will find links tagged with `remindme202209` and will send an email with the list of links.

+You have two ways to run this container.

-## Running the container from Docker Hub
+## Running the pre-built container

 This container can be run from a cron job on the first of each month with: